Chart Color Schemes

 Naremburn shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Naremburn exceeds broader benchmarks.
-Among residents aged 15+, 60.5% hold university qualifications, compared to 30.4% nationally and 32.2% state-wide.
+Naremburn's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 60.5% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 38.5%, followed by postgraduate qualifications (18.1%) and graduate diplomas (3.9%).
-Vocational pathways account for 18.4%, with advanced diplomas at 10.0% and certificates at 8.4%.
+Vocational pathways account for 18.4% of qualifications, with advanced diplomas making up 10.0% and certificates 8.4%.

 Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 5.8% in secondary education, and 5.2% pursuing tertiary education.